aws/elastic-load-balancing-tools/application-load-balancer-serverless-app/whatismyip/README.md

-# ALB-Lambda-Target-HelloWorld
+# ALB-Lambda-Target-WhatIsMyIP

 A sample Lambda function template that works with Application Load Balancer.
-It returns plain text "Hello World from Lambda" when it is triggered.
+It returns a page with client's source IP address when it is triggered.

 ## TO DEPLOY
 ```